airbornelamb/vim-academic/README.md

 ## Installation

 Backup your `~/.vimrc` file and `~/.vim/` folder (this is not important if you haven't used Vim before).
-The installation will remove vim from the system first because most vim versions ship with python 3 support and we need python 2 support.
+The installation will remove vim from the system first because some vim versions do not have python support.
+You will want to install the vim-nox or vim packages for your distribution.

-You could also check if you have python 2 support already and remove python from the install script:
+You could also check if you have support already and remove python from the install script:

 ```bash
 vim --version | grep '+python'